 Help Find Medical Treatment: Our attorneys have been handling mesothelioma cases for years.
 Through the course of our work, we have established relationships with leading doctors and surgeons and have even helped some patients find clinical trials.

 File a Claim with an Asbestos Trust: Although the majority of asbestos companies have gone out of business because asbestos is now rarely used, many have established trust funds to compensate asbestos victims and their families.
 In fact, companies that manufactured, distributed and sold asbestos have set aside more than $20 billion in these funds.
-If you or a loved one has been diagnosed with mesothelioma, the attorneys in our Philadelphia office may be able to file claims with the appropriate asbestos trusts.
+If you or a loved one has been diagnosed with mesothelioma, our attorneys may be able to file claims with the appropriate asbestos trusts.

 File a Lawsuit: If the asbestos exposure in your case is linked to a company that has not created a trust fund, our attorneys may file a lawsuit.
 Because there are time limits in which a mesothelioma lawsuit may be filed in Pennsylvania, it is important that you contact us as soon as possible after receiving a diagnosis.